Unmanned underwater vehicle: Status-6 Oceanic Multipurpose System

 Status-6 Oceanic Multipurpose System, nicknamed Poseidon, is a nuclear powered UUV developed by Russia that can carry a nuclear warhead.
-According to Russian state media claims, it can allegedly travel at 50 knots and handle depths of over 3,000 feet.
+According to Russian state media claims, it can travel at 50 knots and handle depths of over 3,000 feet.

 Implementations

 These examples of applications took place during the 2018 Advanced Naval Technology exercises, in August at the Naval Undersea Warfare Center Division Newport.
 The first example of uncrewed underwater vehicles was displayed by Northrop Grumman with their air drop sonobuoy's from a fire scout aircraft.
 Throughout the demonstration the company used the: e Iver3-580 (Northrop Grumman AUV) to display their vehicles ability to sweep for mines, while also displaying their real-time target automated recognition system.
 Another company, Huntington Ingalls Industries, presented their version of an uncrewed underwater vehicle named Proteus.
 The Proteus is a dual-mode undersea vehicle developed by Huntington and Battelle, the company during the presentation displayed their uncrewed underwater vehicle capabilities by conducting a full-kill demonstration on sea bed warfare.
 During the demonstration the vehicle utilized a synthetic aperture sonar which was attached to both the port and starboard of the craft, which allowed the uncrewed underwater vehicle to identify the targets placed underwater and to ultimately eliminate them.
 Ross Lindman (director of operations at the company's technical solution's fleet support group) stated that "The big significance of this is that we ran the full kill chain".
 "We ran a shortened version of an actual mission.
 We didn’t say, ‘Well we’re doing this part and you have to imagine this or that.’
 We ran the whole thing to illustrate a capability that can be used in the near term."
 The final demonstration for anned underwater vehicles was displayed by General Dynamics, the company showcased their cross-domain multi-platform UUV through a theater simulating warfare planning tool.
 Through the utilization of this simulation, they showed a Littoral combat ship along with two uncrewed underwater vehicles.
 The goal of this exercise was to demonstrate the communication speed between the operator and the UUV.
 James Langevin, D-R.I., ranking member on the House Armed Services Committee’s subcommittee on emerging threats, stated in regard to this exercise "What this is all driving to is for the warfare commander to be able to make the decisions that are based on what he thinks is high-confidence input quicker than his adversary can," he said.
 "That’s the goal — we want to be able to … let them make warfare-related decisions quicker than anybody else out there."
 These exercises were conducted to showcase the applications of uncrewed underwater vehicles within the military community, along with the innovations each company created to better suite these specific mission types.